patching...

 What do you think are the two or three most important issues facing the community?

-Brick Township faces, like many suburban communities in New Jersey, ever-decreasing state aid and thus, the responsibility of local taxpayers to absorb the full cost of local services on the municipal and school district levels.
-Challenges for Brick Township residents and elected officials include stabilizing the tax rate without a significant reduction in public services and figuring out which luxuries the township, unfortunately, cannot afford.
+Challenges for our local residents and elected officials include stabilizing the tax rate without a significant reduction in public services and figuring out which luxuries our communities, unfortunately, cannot afford.

-Additionally, a long-term challenge for Brick officials will be maintaining the township's status as one of America's safest large communities as the town experiences sharp growth.
+Additionally, a long-term challenge for our local communities will be maintaining our status as one of America's safest areas as growth continues.

 * Where do you stand on each of these issues?